johnsonjh/dps8m-proxy/README.md

 ## History

-This version of the `dps8m-proxy` program is a from-scratch [Golang](https://go.dev/) re-implementation of an older legacy program of the same name, the original being an over-engineered and complex multi-process application of more than 10,000 SLOC: ≅8,000 lines of
+This version of the `proxy` program is a from-scratch [Golang](https://go.dev/) re-implementation of an older legacy program of the same name, the original being an over-engineered and complex multi-process application of more than 10,000 SLOC: ≅8,000 lines of